Frequently Asked Questions

-Submit your retirement application to the Pension Administration office before leaving employment or within 30 days of your termination of employment with the City.
-(The pension administration office recommends that you make your application at least 60 days in advance of your projected retirement date.)
+Submit your retirement application to the Retirement Office before leaving employment or within 30 days of your termination of employment with the City.
+(The Retirement Office recommends that you make your application at least 60 days in advance of your projected retirement date.)

 How do I prove that I am disabled?

-Come to the Pension Administration Office to obtain a copy of “Procedures for Applying for Disability Retirement”.
+Come to the Retirement Office to obtain a copy of “Procedures for Applying for Disability Retirement”.
 You are responsible for supplying the supporting medical documentation from your doctor.

 Do I receive credit for unused sick leave?

 Yes.
 While in active employment, you accrue sick leave credit.
 At retirement, you will receive pension service credit for any sick leave you have not used.
 However, there are certain restrictions on how this service can be used.

 It depends.
 If you paid contributions to the Trust during your absence, then that period of military service is recognized as credited service for pension purposes.
 If you did not pay contributions, you do not receive pension service credit during your absence.
 You may elect to receive service credit for your military service that was for active duty, by repaying your employee contributions (without interest).